GEOLYTIX/xyz/DOCUMENTATION.md

 The [README.md](https://github.com/GEOLYTIX/xyz/blob/main/README.md) document for the xyz repository landing page is the primary entry point to provide an overview of the project.

-Supporting documents for the project [LICENCE](https://github.com/GEOLYTIX/xyz/blob/main/LICENSE), in regards to [CONTRIBUTING](https://github.com/GEOLYTIX/xyz/blob/main/CONTRIBUTING.md) to the project,[DEVELOPING](https://github.com/GEOLYTIX/xyz/blob/main/DEVELOPING.md), and our [CODE_OF_CONDUCT](https://github.com/GEOLYTIX/xyz/blob/main/CODE_OF_CONDUCT.md) can be found alongside this document in the XYZ repository root directory.
+Supporting documents for the project [LICENCE](https://github.com/GEOLYTIX/xyz/blob/main/LICENSE), in regards to [CONTRIBUTING](https://github.com/GEOLYTIX/xyz/blob/main/CONTRIBUTING.md) to the project, [DEVELOPING](https://github.com/GEOLYTIX/xyz/blob/main/DEVELOPING.md), and our [CODE_OF_CONDUCT](https://github.com/GEOLYTIX/xyz/blob/main/CODE_OF_CONDUCT.md) can be found alongside this document in the XYZ repository root directory.

 ## WIKI